kdaysal/chat/README.md

 ## Main Objective

-The objective here was to build a simple chat app for mobile devices using React Native, Expo CLI and Expo Go.
-This app provides users with a chat interface and options to share images, pictures, and even their location.
-The simplicity of a 2 page app removies complexity from navigation and allows users to focus on what matters most - chatting it up! - all while giving the developer some real-world practice in developing a native app ;)
+The objective here was to build a chat app for mobile devices using React Native, Expo CLI, Expo Go, and features from the freely available GiftedChat component.
+This app provides users with a chat interface and options to share images, pictures, and even their geographical location.
+The simplicity of a 2 page app removies complexity from navigation and allows users to focus on what matters most - chatting it up! - all while giving the intrepid developer some real-world practice in developing a native app using a completely new set of tools ;)

 ### How to get started